Egalitarian Graph Orientations: Introduction

 \subsection{Related work}

 Asahiro et al.~consider the edge-weighted version of the unconstrained problem~\cite{amoz2006}.
-They build on the work of Venkateswaran and give a combinatorial $\{{w_{max}\over w_{min}},(2-\epsilon)\}$-approximation algorithm where $w_{max}$ and $w_{min}$ are the maximum and minimum weights of edges respectively, and $\epsilon$ is a constant which depends on the input \cite{amoz2006}.
+They build on the work of Venkateswaran and give a $2-1/k$-approximation algorithm where $k$ is the maximum weight of any edge in the graph.
+They further show that the weighted version of the problem is strongly NP-hard even if all edge weights belong to the set $\{1,k\}$ where $k\geq 2$ is an integer~\cite{ajmoz2011}.
 Klostermeyer considers the problem of reorienting edges (rather than whole paths) so as to create graphs with given properties, such as strongly connected graphs and acyclic graphs \cite{klostermeyer99}.
 De Fraysseix and de Mendez show that they can find an indegree assignment of the vertices given a particular properties \cite{fm1994}.
 In our work we are searching for a particular degree assignment not known a priori.

 Biedl, Chan, Ganjali, Hajiaghayi, and Wood give a $13\over 8$-approximation algorithm for finding an ordering of the vertices such that for each vertex $v$, the neighbors of $v$ are as evenly distributed to the right and left of $v$ as possible \cite{bcghtw2005}.
 For the purpose of deadlock prevention~\cite{wimmer78}, Wittorff describes a heuristic for finding an acyclic orientation that minimizes the sum over all vertices of the function $\delta (v)$ choose $2$, where $\delta (v)$ is the indegree of vertex $v$.
 This obective function is motivated by a problem concerned with resolving deadlocks in communications networks as described in the previous section~\cite{Wittorff:2009:biblatex}.